learnk8s/learnk8s.io/newsletters/20190918-trial-users.md

 In the past six months you asked for:

-- offline access to the Academy
+- Offline access to the Academy
-- tracking progress online
+- Tracking progress online
-- no more subscription — a single, one-time fee
+- No more subscription — a single, one-time fee

 Your voice was heard loud and clear.

-The Learnk8s Academy is **available as ebooks** so that you can download and study when you're commuting.
+The Learnk8s Academy is **available as a set of ebooks** so that you can download it and study whenever and wherever you want, for example, when you're commuting.

-You can **track progress as you read** through the content.
+You can **track progress** through the content.

-And best of all, **no more subscriptions**.
+And best of all, **no more subscription fees**.

-You can buy access to the content and use it how many times you want for as long as you want.
+You buy access to the content once, and then you can use it as much as you want for as long as you want.

-_Interested in getting access to the rest of the material?_
+_Interested in getting access to the new Academy?_

 [Read more →](https://learnk8s.io/academy "Learn more about the Learnk8s Academy")